8OctavioI/Following-Tutorials/Java/Readme.md

 4. Create Project "learn" to learn the fundamentals of Java: Done.

-5. Create Project "MyTube App" to learn about clean code, object oriented programming and interfaces.
+5. Create Project "MyTube App" to learn about clean code, object oriented programming and interfaces: Done.

-6. Create Project "Simple Bank" to learn about Exceptions.
+6. Create Project "Simple Bank" to learn about Exceptions: Done.

+7. Implement own List Class to learn generics: Done.

+    A class named "List" was made and tested.

+    Implement v2 of the "Simple Bank" main function that uses the made List